 Students need 6 residence credits to graduate.
 One residence credit is earned in each Fall or Spring semester in which a student is enrolled for at least 10 credit hours.
 If a student enrolls for less than 10 credit hours in the fall or spring, the student will earn the number of credits enrolled divided by 10 (e.g. – 5 credits = ½ residence credit).
 In the summer, students can earn ½ residence credit for 5 or more credits and ¼ residence credit for 3 or 4 credits.
 No more than ½ residence credit can be earned in any summer.

-2. Students commencing law school in 2013 or after should use Graduation Checklist 2013.
+2. Students commencing law school in 2013 should use Graduation Checklist 2013

 This is merely a summary of graduation requirements.
 For a complete and binding explanation of the requirements, please see the applicable Law School catalog.